Social Economic Environmental Social Value

 Social Value Knowledge Hub

 County Durham is an area that spans 862 square miles and over half a million people call home.
-As we all continue to recover from COVID-19 and focus on creating a future that is more equal and sustainable, there is an opportunity to accomplish a seismic shift in the way that people, organisations and communities work together for the collective benefit of County Durham.
+As we focus on creating a future that is more equal and sustainable, there is an opportunity to accomplish a seismic shift in the way that people, organisations and communities work together for the collective benefit of County Durham.

 Through the County Durham Pound project, the ability to drive long-term social, economic and environmental benefits – or social value – is huge.
 This Social Value Knowledge Hub aims to keep the people of County Durham informed of the project’s progress and create a space for you to send us your ideas and feedback.